Sequence and Consequence: Completeness for

-$\eglist$ is orderly, as can be seen by considering the ordinal sequence model whose domain comprises the following length $\omega+5$ sequence over $\{a,b,c\}$ and its non-empty tails---six sequences in all---with the valuation where an atom is true at a sequence iff it is entailed by its first element:
+$\makesentence{\eglist}$ is consistent, as can be seen by considering the ordinal sequence model whose domain comprises the following length $\omega+5$ sequence over $\{a,b,c\}$ and its non-empty tails---seven sequences in all---with the valuation where an atom is true at a sequence iff it is entailed by its first element: